[Harp-L] Comb Materials: the Perfect Test Harmonica?

 Before the blinded portion of the test starts, it would be OK to have a

 “get-acquainted” session where harps are played with their comb materials

 known.
 It would be OK to record listener’s impressions to compare with the

 results from the blinded test.

-my $1000 wager that they cannot distinguish among comb materials under the
+$1000 wager that they cannot distinguish among comb materials under the

 controls listed above.
 You could provide the harps.
 Any takers?